Koji Iwamoto: All Japan Pro Wrestling (2016–2021)

 After Iwamoto's loss, he would tag with Jake Lee to defeat Kazumi Kikuta & Ryuichi Kawakami to become an All Asia Tag Team Champion for the second time on June 18, 2019.
 During this time, Atsushi Aoki would unfortunately be killed in a motorcycle accident on June 3, 2019 and the World Junior Heavyweight Championship belt was vacated, and a tournament would be held to crown the new champion.
 Iwamoto would make it to the finals of said tournament, but would be defeated by Susumu Yokosuka on January 3, 2020.
 After four successful defenses, Iwamoto and Lee would lose the All Asia tag titles to Isami Kodaka and Yuko Miyamoto in March 23.
 Iwamoto would then defeat Yusuke Kodama in a #1 contender ship match in June 30 for the World Junior title.

 He would then fulfil his opportunity the next month, by defeating Susumu Yokosuka to regain the World Junior championship for the third time in July 30.
 Iwamoto & Lee would participate in the 2020 Real World Tag League, where the team would make it to the finals, but would lose to the team of Miyahara & Yuma Aoyagi, and end up with a score of 8 points.
 After four successful defenses and 210 days as champion, he would be defeated by CIMA on February 20, 2021.
-Then during a six-man tag team match in February 23 between Iwamoto, Lee & Tajiri and Shotaro Ashino, Kuma Arashi & Koji Doi; Lee would betray Iwamoto by beating up on him post match.
+Then during a six-man tag team match in February 23 between Iwamoto, Lee & Tajiri and Shotaro Ashino, Kuma Arashi and Koji Doi; Lee would betray Iwamoto by beating up on him post match.

-On June 9th, Iwamoto would rematch CIMA and went on to defeat him to regain the World Junior Heavyweight Championship.
-However, he lost the championship only 17 days later on June 26th to Francesco Akira.
-In August, Iwamoto competed in the Odo Tournament 2021 where he defeated Koji Doi in the first round on August 15th but lost to Jake Lee in the quarterfinals on August 18th.
+On June 9, Iwamoto would rematch CIMA and went on to defeat him to regain the World Junior Heavyweight Championship.
+However, he lost the championship only 17 days later on June 26 to Francesco Akira.
+In August, Iwamoto competed in the Odo Tournament 2021 where he defeated Koji Doi in the first round on August 15 but lost to Jake Lee in the quarterfinals on August 18.
 In the fall, Iwamoto then entered the Real World Tag League 2021 where he teamed with Ryuki Honda.
 They tied in second place in Block D with 3 points.
-On December 6th, it was announced Iwamoto would leave All Japan following the expiration of his contract.
-His last match would be on December 16th where he and Black Menso-re lost to Atsuki Aoyagi and Rising Hayato.
+On December 6, it was announced Iwamoto would leave All Japan following the expiration of his contract.
+His last match would be on December 16 where he and Black Menso~re lost to Atsuki Aoyagi and Rising Hayato.